utibeabasi6/jenkins-pipeline/README.md

 two environments: `dev` and `prod`.
 The setup for each does not need to be the same and you have flexibility to choose the technologies and methods.

-### Guidelines for sizing

-- You do not need high-availability, we are more interested in the workflow and CI design
-- We want to see that you can use the technologies we use
-- You can discuss how a more robust deployment can be achieved in the supplimentary documenation